 - Have a TA appointment for the academic year

-- Prior teaching experience at FSU (at least two semesters)
+- Prior graduate student teaching assistant (TA) experience at FSU (at least two semesters)

 - Commitment for the academic year

 - Availability to work approximately 5 hrs/week during the semester, plus training & Fall PIE Teaching Conference/TA Orientation (see specific dates above & below)